geogardenclub/geogardenclub_ai_playground/README.md

 So, the goal of development is to gain expertise with "prompt engineering" in order to provide a high quality chat bot to end users.

-## Design
+## Architecture

 As noted above, I refactored the single main.dart file of the sample app into a set of files in order to more clearly indicate its structure, and to facilitate its use to explore what the Gemini model can do when provided with GGC data.
-Here's an outline of the app's design with a subset of files:
+Here's an outline of the app's architecture with a subset of files for each directory:

 ```
 lib/                                 # top-level files implement the UI